Osei Sankofa: Southend United

 On 23 June 2008, Sankofa joined Southend United on a free transfer, signing a two–year contract.
 Upon joining the club, he said the move would help his kickstart his career and can play at both right-back and centre-back.
 He was then given a number 15 shirt ahead of the new season.

 He made his Southend United debut on 12 August 2008, coming on as substitute in extra time, in a 1–0 loss against Cheltenham Town in the first round of League Cup.
 Six days later, on 18 August 2008, he made his league debut for the club, again coming on as a substitute in a 1–1 draw against Millwall.
 Initially on the substitute bench at the start of the season, Sankofa began to receive more playing time around October.
 Although he was demoted back to the substitute bench between late–October and mid–December, Sankofa regained his first team place soon after from December.
 His first team place saw him regained his confidence for the next three months.
 Towards the end of the 2008–09 season, he soon lost his first team place to Dorian Dervite.
 Despite this, Sankofa went on to make the total of 30 appearances in his first season at Southend United.

 However, in his second season at Southend United, Sankofa suffered an Achilles injury at training during the pre–season tour.
 Although he returned to training from injury in mid–August, Sankofa remained on the substitute bench for the next six matches and was subsequently played in the reserve.
-It wasn't until on 19 September 2009 when he made his first appearance of the 2009–10 season, in a 3–2 defeat against Brighton & Hove Albion.
+He made his first appearance of the 2009–10 season, in a 3–2 defeat against Brighton & Hove Albion on 19 September 2009.
 After appearing four more times, Sankofa suffered a knee injury during a 3–1 loss against Southampton on 9 October 2009; which saw him out for five weeks, eventually out for two months.
 After returning to the first team from injury, Sankofa spent the rest of the 2009–10 season on the substitute bench and played six more times since returning.
 At the end of the season, he went on to make 12 appearances in all competitions.

-However, Sankofa was used primarily as a Utility player for Southend, never managing to hold down a first team place in two seasons, and was released in May 2010.
-Upon learning his release, he admitted his release didn't surprise him and acknowledged that he didn't play much last season.
+However, Sankofa was used primarily as a utility player for Southend, never managing to hold down a first team place in two seasons, and was released in May 2010.
+He was not surprised to learn of his release, and acknowledged that he had not played much in the last season.